-It may not always be easy to determine who’s at fault for causing your accident, which is why an investigation by an experienced attorney can be helpful.
-Often, more than one party can be held responsible for your accident, and pinpointing all liable parties will ensure that your settlement is maximized.
+It may not always be easy to determine who’s at fault for causing your personal injury, which is why an investigation by an experienced attorney can be helpful.
+Often, more than one party can be held responsible for your Denver accident, and pinpointing all liable parties will ensure that your settlement is maximized.

 For example, if you’ve been injured in a truck accident, the truck driver may be liable for drowsy driving but if the cargo wasn’t loaded properly and led to further damages, then the cargo loading company can also be held financially responsible.
 Alternatively, if you’re involved in a nursing home abuse case, both the nursing home and the abuser can be held liable for damages.

-You may be hesitant to file a claim if you were partially at fault for causing your accident, but in the state of Colorado, the modified comparative negligence law protects injured victims who share fault in accidents.
-If you were less than 50 percent at fault for causing your motor vehicle wreck, for example, then you still have a right to file compensation against the other liable parties for the injuries you’ve suffered.
+You may be hesitant to file a personal injury claim if you were partially at fault for causing your accident, but in Denver and the rest of Colorado, the modified comparative negligence law protects injured victims who share fault in accidents.
+If you were less than 50 percent at fault for causing your motor vehicle wreck, for example, then you still have a right to file for compensation through a personal injury claim against the other liable parties for the injuries you’ve suffered.

 Once your percentage of fault is calculated, this percentage will be deducted from your overall settlement amount.
 For example, if you’re found to be 20 percent at fault and your settlement is $80,000, you’ll ultimately receive $64,000.